Clinical Academic Training

 What is a Clinical Academic?

-A Clinical Academic is a clinician who also wants become to do research to improve clinical practice within their speciality.
+A Clinical Academic is a clinician who also wants to include an element of research, teaching or healthcare management in their role with the aim of improving clinical practice within their speciality.

-Health Education England has created pathways to help you in your future clinical academic career.
+Health Education England has created pathways to help aspiring Clinical Academics in their future clinical academic career.

 NIHR Clinical Academic Training Scheme

 The National Institute for Health Research (NIHR) Integrated Academic Training Programme, originally instituted in 2006, provides a pathway for the training of prospective clinical academics that is compatible with specialist training requirements.
 Its aim is to enable a given individual the pathway for a genuine trainee in research the pathway up to a Certificate of Completion of Training may take up to 10 years.

 The scheme falls into three phases over 10 years: